Richard Heart’s Hex Token is a Brilliant Scam

 Early investors in every Ponzi and pyramid scheme make money along with the pinnacle scammer and they will defend the product without bounds to protect their newfound wealth.

-The original name of the project was called “BitcoinHEX.”
+Finally, the original name of the project was called “BitcoinHEX.”
 Remember in the previous article how I stated that usually crypto scammers seek to exploit name recognition and legitimacy by using another crypto’s name?
 Hex has absolutely nothing to do with Bitcoin, since it is built on the Ethereum network.
-But people have probably heard of Bitcoin so he wanted to give the allure to newbies that it was somehow related.
+But most people have heard of Bitcoin and its massive success, so he wanted to give the allure to newbies that it was somehow related.

 No scam would be complete without advertising how rich people are getting along with some Lambo shilling.
 In addition to a bunch of exotic cars purportedly paid for with Hex winnings, there is a whole cache of items on the webpage.
-Clearly this is a marketing technique to bring in buyers want to get rich quick.
+Clearly this is a marketing technique to bring in ‘get rich quick’ hopefuls.

 Instant User Base